 You can also place the pancakes in the refrigerator or freezer.

 They will last around 5-7 days in the refrigerator.

 To freeze, store in an airtight freezer bag.

 They will keep for 1-2 months in the freezer.

-Unused batter can be kept in the fridge for about 5 days.
+The unused batter can be kept in the fridge for about 5 days.